Ucnt/cloud-vendor-ip-ranges/README.md

 ```

-This will either return the vendor name (Google, AWS, Azure) if it is in one of their subnets or None if it is not in any vendor range.
+This will either return the vendor name (Google, AWS, Azure) if it is in one of their subnets or None if it is not in any vendor ranges.

 # Options